-To begin a game, all 52 playing cards of a standard deck are dealt into the Tableau.
+When the game starts, all 52 playing cards of a standard deck are dealt into the Tableau.

 In total, 21 cards are dealt hidden.
-The remaining 31 cards are dealt face-up, 1 into the leftmost column and 5 into each of the other 6 columns.
+The remaining 31 cards are dealt face-up, 1 into the leftmost column, and 5 into each of the other 6 columns.

 In Yukon Solitaire, technically, only one card may be moved at a time.
 However, within the Tableau, if there are other cards on top of the card being moved, they all come along for the ride.
 Piles can sometimes grow very long.
 If not a King, the source card must be moved onto a target card that is bottom-most in a pile, next in rank to the source card, and of the opposite color.

 When a card that is directly on top of a hidden card is moved, the hidden card is automatically brought into play by turning it face-up.

 Since the King has no next-in-rank, it can't be moved to another pile, so it must be moved only into a vacant column.
 It's important to note that the King is that only rank that is allowed to be put into an empty column.

 One card at a time may be sent to the Foundations.
 The game also allows a card to be played in the opposite direction, provided that it's too a valid location.

 The game screen is made up of 2 different areas.

 The Foundations are located along the left side of the screen and consists of 4 cells.
 Each cell is called a foundation.
 It's in these foundations that suits are built, beginning with the Ace and ending with the King.

 Along the top of the screen is the Tableau.
 Horizontally, it consists of 7 columns.
 Depending on the current state of the game, any column may be either empty or contain a pile of one or more cards.
 This is where the majority of the action occurs during a game.